 According to a copy of the criminal complaint obtained by the Tribune, an unnamed man on Sunday called 911 at approximately 6:30 a.m. and requested a welfare check, telling the dispatcher that a baby had gone missing and the child’s mother had allegedly told him that “she had thrown the baby in the dumpster.”
 The dispatcher sent officers with the St. Cloud Police Department to the woman’s apartment complex on Maine Prairie Road.

-Upon arriving on the scene, first responders reportedly spoke with several adult witnesses who had gathered at the residence at the request of Adbillahi’s mother, who had called them with concerns for the welfare of Adbillahi and her child.
-Adbillahi’s mother reportedly said the concern stemmed from comments Adbillahi herself had made regarding the infant.
+Upon arriving on the scene, first responders reportedly spoke with several adult witnesses who had gathered at the residence at the request of Abdillahi’s mother, who had called them with concerns for the welfare of Abdillahi and her child.
+Abdillahi’s mother reportedly said the concern stemmed from comments Abdillahi herself had made regarding the infant.

 Investigators performed a brief search of the area and reportedly discovered the 3-month-old boy’s body in the building’s dumpster wrapped in a plastic garbage bag.
 Several knives and some blankets were also in the dumpster, per the report.